 - Location | ulitsa Atarbekova, 54 корпус 1, Krasnodar, Krasnodarskiy kray, Russia

-- Image By tuda-suda.net | Image Date Unknown
+- Image By tuda-suda.net | Date Unknown

-This photo was posted to Instagram by nadya_yarysh on 062816.
-In the previous update I added a photo that showed this Futuro in a rather deteriorated condition.
-I was not sure if the photo was an old one reflecting condition prior to the 2012/2013 renovation or a recent one.
+) we added a photo that showed this Futuro in a rather deteriorated condition.
+We were not sure if the photo was an old one reflecting condition prior to the 2012/2013 renovation or a recent one.

-Instagram indicates the date a photo was posted but unless the poster adds the date a photo was actually taken there is no way to know so as with the earlier photo I cannot be sure if this photo is recent or pre renovation.
+Instagram indicates the date a photo was posted but unless the poster adds the date a photo was actually taken there is no way to know so as with the earlier photo we cannot be sure if this photo is recent or pre renovation.

 .
 Though it is not always apparent when Instagram photos were actually taken the photo was posted with the annotation "February, 2016".

-Yves Buysse has made many contributions to these pages and this week he sent me several links and photos related to this Futuro.
+Yves Buysse has made many contributions to these pages and this week he sent us several links and photos related to this Futuro.
 This first photo shows the Futuro as it was in 1986.
 The photo is by V. Kadorkina and is courtesy of the website Myekaterinodar.com

 In this first photo other than the fact that it is on a raised platform the Futuro's appearance is similar to that of most Futuros.

 These next two photos show the addition of a "cover" below the Futuro that hides the supporting legs and the space beneath the Futuro.
 Also noticeable is the fact that the lower viewing windows are covered over.
 The wall of the structure upon which the Futuro sits is the same in each of the photos.